alaminkazi12/apply4scholar-server/Readme.md

-Apply4Scholar Server
+# Apply4Scholar Server

 This is the server for the Apply4Scholar client, a scholarship management platform.
 The server is built using MongoDB, Express.js, JWT tokens, and Node.js.

+## Project Overview

+The Apply4Scholar server provides the backend functionality for the Apply4Scholar client application.
+It manages data storage, user authentication, and CRUD operations for scholarship applications, ensuring seamless interaction between the client and server.

-Features
+## Features

-User authentication with JWT tokens
+- **User Authentication**: Secure user authentication using JWT tokens.
+- **CRUD Operations**: Create, read, update, and delete scholarship applications.
-CRUD operations for managing scholarship applications Integration with MongoDB for data storage
+- **Data Storage**: Integration with MongoDB for efficient data storage.
-RESTful API endpoints for client interactions
+- **RESTful API**: Provides RESTful API endpoints for client interactions.

-Getting Started
-Prerequisites
-Make sure you have the following installed on your machine:
+## Technologies Used

-Node.js
+- Node.js
-npm (Node Package Manager)
+- Express.js
-MongoDB
+- MongoDB
+- JWT for token verification

 ## Steps to Clone and Run Locally